Cyborg-CS/Notes-on-Js/readme.md

 # 29 March, 2022

 The semesters are mostly over and on this break day i thought i would push something new.
 Promising will try to do it regularly after it's over, I will get with the react too, for now this is it.

+# 25 April, 2022

+Probably me with my PC will meltdown by this heat !!! anyway, learned a lot about window object (not really).
+Moving slowly so that i dont get puzzled...